University of Wisconsin–La Crosse: History

-The early years
+Early years

-The university was founded as the La Crosse State Normal School in 1909, the eighth of nine state normal schools established in Wisconsin between 1866 and 1916 for the purpose of teacher preparation.
+The university was founded as the La Crosse State Normal School in 1909, the eighth of nine state normal schools established in Wisconsin between 1866 and 1916 for teacher preparation.
 Thomas Morris sponsored the bill in the Wisconsin State Senate that led to the university's creation.
 Initially, the La Crosse State Normal School was authorized to offer two-year programs to prepare students for the teaching profession.
 Main Hall (now Maurice O. Graff Main Hall), the original building on campus, was constructed the year the school was founded.
 The La Crosse State Normal School opened its doors later that same year with Fassett A. Cotton as its first president.

 La Crosse State Normal School students began organizing several extra-curricular activities within two years of the school's founding.
 In 1910, students published the first campus newspaper, The Racquet, which is still published today.
-The Physical Education Club was formed in 1912, making it the longest continuous organization in the school's history.
+The Physical Education Club was formed in 1912, making it the longest-continuous organization in the school's history.

 The Physical Education Building (now Wittich Hall), the original physical education building, was completed in 1916 after delays due to the start of World War I. This was not the only setback for the school during this period.
 The school struggled through serious declines in enrollment and funding following World War I and throughout the Great Depression.

 In 1926, George M. Snodgrass became the school's third president, replacing Ernest A. Smith, who served for only one year.
 That same year the school's programs were expanded and authorization was given to award baccalaureate teaching degrees.
 This led to an institutional name change the following year to La Crosse State Teachers College.

 In 1931, the college was divided into separate elementary education, secondary education, and physical education divisions.
 It was also this year that the homecoming tradition of the "Hanging of the Lantern" began at the south entrance of Maurice O. Graff Main Hall.
 It was created by English teacher Orris O. White who remarked, "We'll hang the lantern in the old college tower...
 You won't need to look for the key – the door will be open."

 The Training School, which had also been referred to as the Campus School and the Model School, moved into its newly constructed building in 1939.
 The La Crosse State Teachers College Training School Building was later renamed Morris Hall in honor of Wisconsin politician, Thomas Morris.
 The Training School provided practice and supervised observation for teacher training candidates.
 1973 was the last year of operation for the Training School.
 Rexford S. Mitchell became the college's fourth president that same year, serving until 1966.